 Sheathing is the wood or plywood nailed to the rafters or trusses of the roof.
 You need to make sure your sheathing is secured properly with nails that are long enough to anchor the boards to your rafters.
 Occasionally, contractors use nails that are too short, causing your roof to detach from your home.

-Windows and doors are often the most direct route for wind to enter your house and as such they take some protecting.
+Windows and doors are often the most direct route for the wind to enter your house and as such, they take some protecting.
 They aren’t always the “prettiest” option, but one of the most effective ways to protect windows is by installing wind shutters.

 Wind shutters are protective coverings designed to cover window and door glass openings during high winds.
 They can prevent glass from breaking and damaging your belongings and can even prevent personal injury.
 If you’re handy, you can easily design your own shutters with some 5/8”-thick exterior grade plywood.
 You can also purchase impact rated windows if you choose.
 These windows are designed to protect your home’s interior from water and wind damage.